 BENEFITS OF MICROWAVE DRYING

-PART 1 – CONVECTION DRYING AND VERSATILITY OF DIELECTRIC DRYING
+CONVECTION DRYING AND VERSATILITY OF DIELECTRIC DRYING

-When choosing a drying system, it’s important to have a clear understanding of the techniques available.
+When choosing a drying technique, it’s important to have a clear understanding of the methods available.
 From the process of making healthy snacks in your pantry to the foam of the chair you’re sitting on, drying is a key step during production.
 Finding the right drying technique that balances efficiency and cost, depends both on the material and the end goal.
 For instance, a material could be dried to increase product quality, reduce shipping weight, or stop mold and bacteria growth.
 To gain a better understanding of the differences between convection and microwave drying, let’s compare each drying technique, their operations, and possible end-product.

-Microwave drying and convection drying both evaporate water, though their heating process differs.
+Microwave and convection drying both evaporate water, though their heating process differs.
 Microwave drying penetrates deep into the material using microwave energy, rapidly heating it throughout simultaneously (volumetric drying).
 Whereas convection drying circulates a heated medium (such as air) around a product, heating the surface of the material and slowly heating to the core (surface-to-core drying).
-Their different operational parameters and moisture removal process allows convection and microwave drying to create different products.
+Their different operational parameters and moisture removal process allows convection and microwave drying techniques to create different products.

 Optimizing drying speed is essential in industrial processing to pinpoint potential future bottlenecks, estimate future expansion potential, and ensure optimal product quality.
 Industrial microwave drying typically has a shorter processing time compared to convection drying.
 This is because the rapid conversion of microwave energy to heat in the product quickly transfers moisture from the inside out.
 In contrast industrial convection drying, which relies on heated air for surface-to-core drying, is much slower as it must first heat the surface before the core can begin to heat.